 Even though tours appear on the club touring programme, the Eagle Ski Club is not a party to the financial arrangements between members and the providers of tours or courses.
 Members taking part in any of the tours on the programme should be aware that the relationship is solely between themselves and the tour organiser - not the club.

-The club touring programme is published in the summer (generally July) of the year prior to the main skiing season (winter / spring).
+The club touring programme is published in the summer (generally July or August) of the year prior to the main skiing season (winter / spring).

 Club members may post details of their tours at any time, but typically details are posted much closer to the main touring season than the club sponsored tours.